corvaglia-alessio/ezshop/Deliverables/UnitTestReport.md

     <Report here all the created JUnit test cases, and the units/classes under test >
     <For traceability write the class and method name that contains the test case>

+**No additional WB tests defined since coverage of all leaf classes is over 90%**

 | Unit name | JUnit test case |
 |--|--|